Toyota Crown: Toyopet Crown – Second generation (S40; 1962)

 Due to the introduction of the Corona, the dramatically restyled and enlarged Series S40 was launched in 1962, and saw the introduction of the Custom model.
-According to the Japanese Wikipedia article for the Crown, the styling was said to be influenced by the recently introduced Ford Falcon in 1960.
 The front grille approach has a similar appearance to the 1960 Imperial Crown (Chrysler), which speaks to Toyota's aspirations that the Crown be a large, comfortable sedan.
 The station wagon body style carried over from the previous generation Masterline, but with more attention to the luxurious approach used on the Crown.

+The stylized "crown" badge, affixed to the grille and hubcaps, first appeared with this generation.

 Headlights were integrated within the boundaries of the greatly enlarged grille, providing a clean, modern appearance.
-A 2-speed automatic transmission was introduced, called Toyoglide, with a column shift.
+A column-shifted 2-speed automatic transmission called Toyoglide was introduced on this generation.
 A bigger and better car than the previous S30 series, it initially had four-cylinder R-series engines before the addition of the "M" six-cylinder engine in 1965.
 Deluxe and Super Deluxe models were available with added features.
 The ladder frame chassis of the previous generation was replaced with an X-frame to achieve a lower centre of gravity.
 The sedan and wagon were known simply as the Crown while the commercial vehicles (coupe utility, double cab coupe utility (pick ups), and van) were known as the Masterline.
 There was also a limited run of the sedan known as the Toyota Crown S (MS41S) which featured twin SU style carburettors on the 2.0L M in-line-six engine, sportier camshaft, sports instrumentation, sports suspension, four-speed floor shift, bucket seats, 14 inch wheels, disc brakes on the front and larger drum brakes in the rear.